Separability and entanglement in classical eigenfunctions as a criterion for Hamiltonian chaos: Introduction

-As emphasized in \cite{single}, it is well known from quantum mechanics that wavefunctions can be separable in one set of coordinates but entangled in some other coordinates.
+The situation described above is analogous to the quantum case.
+As emphasized in \cite{single}, it is well known that a quantum wavefunction can be separable in one set of coordinates but entangled in some other coordinates.
 For example, the ground state of an isolated hydrogen atom is non-factorizable and hence entangled when written in terms of the proton and electron coordinates \cite{hydrogen}.
 However, the same state can be factorized when written in the coordinates of the center of mass and the relative motion.
 The fundamental point is that entanglement is not an absolute property of a quantum state, but it is always a property of the state relative to a given set of subsystems.
-In our case, the subsystems refer to the coordinates used.
-The same is true for the classical wavefunctions.
+In the classical case, the state is given by the Liouville eigenfunctions, and the role of subsystems is taken by the canonical coordinates used.

-Our interest in studying integrability and chaos in the KvN formalism is twofold.
-First, from a purely classical point of view, Hamiltonian chaos is still a hard and puzzling subject.
-Any novel insight that can be given into the matter is of value.

-Second, studying classical chaos in a wavefunction formalism using natural concepts in quantum mechanics could inspire novel approaches to quantum chaos (we comment further about this point in the Appendix).
-In this regard, is of particular interest that here we give a criterion for chaos that is independent of the exponential divergence of the trajectories.
+It is important to emphasize that we are dealing with mathematical analogies between the quantum and classical wavefunctions.
+When we say that a classical wavefunction is entangled in some canonical coordinates, we mean that such wavefunction does not factorize in those coordinates, i.e., it is a description of a mathematical object.
+We are not implying here that classical mechanics allows for quantum behaviours like the many phenomena due to the entanglement between quantum particles.

-In the next section, we present a short review of the main elements of the KvN theory.
+In the next section, we give a short review of the main elements of the KvN theory.
 We present only the essential elements of the theory as we will not need more for our purposes here (we refer to \cite{mauro} for a more complete presentation).

-In section 3 we investigate the problem of the factorizability of Liouville eigenfunctions and its relationship with the Liouville integrability theorem.
+In section 3, we investigate the problem of the factorizability of Liouville eigenfunctions and their relationship with the Liouville integrability theorem.
 The main results of the paper are given in this section, with section 3.2 having the novel approach to Liouville integrability.